rev-net/memo/pitch.md

 ## RRG

-We will continue to leverage the open internet to make experimental progress, but we'd also like to begin nurturing a dedicated Revnet Research Group (RRG) corporation to support the ecosystem and extend the benefits of onchain networks to the traditional world.
-We want to create a real world studio production environment, a setting to build  web tools (like [app.rev.eth.sucks](app.rev.eth.sucks) that make revnets accessible to browse and participate in, and to onboard revnet builders and users from.
+We will continue to leverage the open internet to make experimental progress, but we'd also like to begin nurturing a dedicated Revnet Research Group (RRG) corporation to support the ecosystem and extend the benefits of onchain networks to the traditional world while giving revnets access to traditional capital.
+We want to create a real world studio production environment, and a traditional legal setting to build web tools (like [app.rev.eth.sucks](app.rev.eth.sucks) that make revnets accessible to browse, participate, and invest in.

 ### Mission